 - Sportivate funded projects including Capoeira, Girls Fitness and Box-Fit

-- Events supported/delivered – Children’s Festival, Midsummer Fiesta, National Play Day, National Fitness DayActive
+- Helping to deliver and organise the Children’s Festival, Midsummer Fiesta, National Play Day and National Fitness DayActive.

 Active Gloucestershire, Cheltenham Borough Homes, StreetGames, Hesters Way Neighbourhood Partnership, Pentathlon GB, Gloucestershire Football Association, Cheltenham Town FC, Deer Park Archery Club, NHS 2gether Trust, Gloucestershire County Council